byambaa1982/python_cources_for_beginers/Mini Project 2/README.md

 5. `Debugging`: By running their application in debug mode, students will learn basic debugging techniques and understand the importance of reading and understanding error messages.

-Creating a Flask application usually requires two primary files: an app.py file which will contain your application's code, and a requirements.txt file to list any dependencies your application might have.
+We start creating a simple Flask application usually requires two primary files: an app.py file which will contain your application's code, and a requirements.txt file to list any dependencies your application might have.

 ```
 python_cources_for_beginners/